Qkiz288/mssc-beer-service-kamil/README.md

 3. To register service in local Eureka, `local-discovery` profile has to be set

+4. To open Eureka console, go to: `http://localhost:8761/`

-4. To run Zipkin:
+5. To run Zipkin:
     - `docker run -d -p 9411:9411 openzipkin/zipkin`

-5. To push the Docker image to your docker hub:
+6. To push the Docker image to your docker hub:
     - in maven `settings.xml` add:<br />
     `<servers>`<br />
     `<server>`<br />